KoustavFrost/fifa-worldcup-predictor/README.md

 use MS Excel for .csv files.
 More stuff will be added soon :)

+###QnA
-Do I play Football?
+1. Do I play Football?
--No
+- No
-Do I love Football?
+2. Do I love Football?
--No
+- No
-Do I regularly watch FIFA World Cup matches?
+3. Do I regularly watch FIFA World Cup matches?
--Yes
+- Yes
-Why am I doing this project?
+4. Why am I doing this project?
--I love building stuff
+- I love building stuff